Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 Having done this, we could in principle compile emacs from source.
 What we should not forget, though, is that emacs lives from packages -- and they also have dependencies which we need to install.
-Of course, then, the code below might not suffice to cover all dependencies your packages need.
-Nonetheless, it takes care of the most important ones: `hunspell` to make spell-checking work and `poppler` to allow `pdf-tools` to open `.pdf` files. `sqlite` already is installed with the binaries above, so `org-roam` (and also `org-roam-ui`) will work.
+Of course, the code below might not suffice to cover all dependencies your packages need, but it takes care of the most important ones: `hunspell` to make spell-checking work and `poppler` to allow `pdf-tools` to open `.pdf` files. `sqlite` already is installed with the binaries above, so `org-roam` (and also `org-roam-ui`) will work.